Apostles of Linnaeus: Fredric Hasselquist, Izmir, Egypt etc. (1749–1752)

 Fredric Hasselquist (1722–1752) heard Linnaeus talking about the botanically unexplored Eastern Mediterranean and he was inspired to travel there.
 Hasselquist was poor and to make the expedition possible, he relied on sponsorships from Linnaeus and Olof Celsius.
 On 7 August 1749, Hasselquist sailed from Stockholm to Izmir (a city in Turkey) where he spent the winter.
 Subsequently, he sailed to Egypt where stayed for ten months before returning.
 On the way he passed: Syria; Cyprus; Rhodes; and Chios.
 He returned to Izmir with a rich collection of botanical and zoological findings and also minerals.
 On 9 February 1752, he died before returning to Sweden.
 During his expedition he accumulated a large debt and Linnaeus was informed that Hasselquist's collections and manuscripts would not be sent home until the debt was paid.
 Swedish Queen Louisa Ulrika paid the debt and Linnaeus received Hasselquist's findings.
 In 1757, Linnaeus published Iter Palaestinium based on Hasselquist's collections and manuscripts.

 Olof Torén, Surat and Guangzhou (1750)

 Olof Torén (1718–1753) travelled to Surat and India as a priest with the Swedish East India Company in 1750.
 He continued to Guangzhou (Canton) and China before returning to Sweden.
 During his journey, he corresponded with Linnaeus; these letters were published posthumously as an appendix in the travelogue of another apostle, Pehr Osbeck.
 He fell ill during his journey and died shortly after his return in 1753.
 He returned with a large collection of specimens.

 Pehr Osbeck, China (1750–1752)

-Pehr Osbeck (1723–1805) sailed from Göteborg to China in 1750 on ship Prins Carl.
+Pehr Osbeck (1723–1805) sailed from Gothenburg to China in 1750 on ship Prins Carl.
 His primary task was to collect a tea plant for Linnaeus.
 He spent four months in Guangzhou where he collected many plants, but not the tea plant.
 He returned to Sweden in June 1752 with his collection and several other objects which he gave to Linnaeus.